1992–93 Arsenal F.C. season

-The 1992–93 season was the 95th season of competitive football played by Arsenal.
+The 1992–93 season was Arsenal Football Club's 67th consecutive season in the top flight of English football.
+Arsenal finished tenth in the Premier League, but won the FA Cup and League Cup.
+Ian Wright was Arsenal's top scorer.

 Season summary

-Fans favourite David Rocastle had been sold to Leeds for £2 million, however George Graham had signed one of Denmark's European championship-winning heroes John Jensen, from Bröndby for £1.1 million.
+Fans favourite David Rocastle had been sold to Leeds for £2 million, however George Graham had signed one of Denmark's European championship-winning heroes John Jensen, from Brøndby for £1.1 million.
 In February 1993 Graham paid Everton £2 million to re-sign Martin Keown, the England centre back who had left Highbury for Aston Villa shortly after Graham's arrival in 1986.
 Though he was cup-tied and couldn't play in the cup games.